nicolasfara/phd-programme-cs-slides/content/home/slides.md

 {{< col >}}
 <h3>Edge-Cloud continuum</h3>

-- _Osmotic Computing_[^7] approach focused on microservices architectures which aims to maintain an osmotic equilibrium
+- _Osmotic Computing_[^7] approach focused on microservices architectures that aims to maintain an osmotic equilibrium
-- _Multi-tier programming_[^8] as a way to write application that span across multiple tiers into a single compilation unit
+- _Multi-tier programming_[^8] as a way to write applications that span across multiple tiers into a single compilation unit
 - _Component-based_[^9] a way to decompose the system into _components_ that can be independently deployed and reconfigured
 - _Pulverization_[^10] as an approach to neatly separate the _business logic_ from _deployment aspects_ by decomposing a (logical) _device_ into **five** components